SIGNIFICANT ACCOUNTING POLICIES

-The reconciliation of the denominators used to calculate basic EPS and diluted EPS for the three and six months ended June 30, 2011 and 2010 are as follows:
+The reconciliation of the denominators used to calculate basic EPS and diluted EPS for the three and nine months ended September 30, 2014 and 2013 are as follows:

 Derivative Instruments and Price Risk Management

-The Company uses derivative instruments from time to time to manage market risks resulting from fluctuations in the prices of crude oil and natural gas.
-The Company may periodically enter into derivative contracts, including price swaps, caps and floors, which require payments to (or receipts from) counterparties based on the differential between a fixed price and a variable price for a fixed quantity of crude oil or natural gas without the exchange of underlying volumes.
+The Company uses derivative instruments to manage market risks resulting from fluctuations in the prices of crude oil.
+The Company enters into derivative contracts, including price swaps, caps and floors, which require payments to (or receipts from) counterparties based on the differential between a fixed price and a variable price for a fixed quantity of crude oil without the exchange of underlying volumes.
 The notional amounts of these financial instruments are based on expected production from existing wells.
 The Company has, and may continue to use exchange traded futures contracts and option contracts to hedge the delivery price of crude oil at a future date.

-From time to time, new accounting pronouncements are issued by FASB that are adopted by the Company as of the specified effective date.
-If not discussed, management believes that the impact of recently issued standards, which are not yet effective, will not have a material impact on the Company's financial statements upon adoption.
+From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (“FASB”) that are adopted by the Company as of the specified effective date.
+If not discussed, management believes that the impact of recently issued standards, which are not yet effective, will not have a material impact on the Company’s financial statements upon adoption.